 - o The attacker does not need to forge the IPv6 Source Address of his attack packets.
 Hence, deployment of simple BCP38 filters will not help as a counter-measure. - o Only the IPv6 addresses of the IPv6 packet embedded in the ICMPv6 payload needs to be forged.
 While one could envision filtering devices enforcing BCP38-style filters on the ICMPv6 payload, the use of extension headers (by the attacker) could make this difficult, if at all possible. - o Many implementations fail to perform validation checks on the received ICMPv6 error messages, as recommended in Section 5.2 of [RFC4443] and documented in [RFC4443] and documented in [RFC5927].
-It should be noted that in some cases, such as when an ICMPv6 error message has (supposedly) been elicited by a connection-less transport protocol (or some other connection-less protocol being encapsulated in IPv6), it may be virtually impossible to perform validation checks on the received ICMPv6 error messages.
+It should be noted that in some cases, such as when an ICMPv6 error message has (supposedly) been elicited by a connection-less transport protocol (or some other connection-less protocol being encapsulated in IPv6), it may be virtually impossible to perform validation checks on the received ICMPv6 error message.
 And, because of IPv6 extension headers, the ICMPv6 payload might not even contain any useful information on which to perform validation checks. - o Upon receipt of one of the aforementioned ICMPv6 "Packet Too Big" error messages, the Destination Cache [RFC4861] is usually updated to reflect that any subsequent packets to such destination should include a Fragment Header.
-This means that a single ICMPv6 "Packet Too Big" error message might affect multiple communication instances (e.g., TCP connections) with such destination. - o As noted in Section 4, SIIT [RFC6145] (including derivative protocols such as Stateful NAT64 [RFC6146]) is the only technology which currently makes use of atomic fragments.
-Unfortunately, an IPv6 node cannot easily limit its exposure to the aforementioned attack vector by only generating IPv6 atomic fragments towards IPv4 destinations behind a stateless translator.
-This is due to the fact that Section 3.3 of RFC6052 [RFC6052] encourages operators to use a Network-Specific Prefix (NSP) that maps the IPv4 address space into IPv6.
-When an NSP is being used, IPv6 addresses representing IPv4 nodes (reached through a stateless translator) are indistinguishable from native IPv6 addresses.
+This means that a single ICMPv6 "Packet Too Big" error message might affect multiple communication instances (e.g., TCP connections) with such destination.